lujic/sea-leap/README.md

 - **inference-benchmark** - aims to obtain inference latency benchmarks for different (RPi) node types.
 - **inference-docker** - contains source files to build docker images for the object detection logic.
-- **placementServiceSimulation.py** - simulates the calculattion of the most appropriate node location for a set of configurable information: datasets, edge node specifications, analytics types,  network topology and characteristics.
+- **placementServiceSimulation.py** - simulates the calculation of the most appropriate location for a set of configurable information: dataset, edge node specifications, analytics, network topology and characteristics.

 *******************************************************************